htcondor/htcondor/docs/admin-manual/setting-up-vm-docker-universes.rst

 The final required configuration is the location of the VMware control script used by the *condor\_vm-gahp* on the execute machine to talk to the virtual machine hypervisor.
-It is located in HTCondor’s ``sbin``
+It is located in HTCondor's ``sbin``
 directory:

 ::

     VMWARE_SCRIPT = $(SBIN)/condor_vm_vmware

-Note that an execute machine’s ``EXECUTE`` variable should not contain any symbolic links in its path, if the machine is configured to run VMware **vm** universe jobs.
+Note that an execute machine's ``EXECUTE`` variable should not contain any symbolic links in its path, if the machine is configured to run VMware **vm** universe jobs.
 Strange behavior has been noted when HTCondor tries to run a **vm** universe VMware job using a path to a VMX file that contains a symbolic link.
-An example of an error message that may appear in such a job’s event log:
+An example of an error message that may appear in such a job's event log:

 ::